-(3) In 2023 our Board The Company's common stock repurchases are made pursuant to the stock repurchase plan, which was most recently authorized by the board of Directors authorized a \$500.0 million expansion directors on December 5, 2024, to repurchase up to \$1.1 billion of the Company's existing share common stock.
-The stock repurchase program plan will expire when all of the available allotted funds under the stock repurchase plan are depleted.
-As of March 31, 2024 June 30, 2024, the amount available for repurchase under the expanded board approved plan is \$549.1 million \$544.1 million.
+(3) The Company's common stock repurchases are made pursuant to the stock repurchase plan, which was most recently authorized by the board of directors on December 5, 2024, to repurchase up to \$1.1 billion of the Company's common stock.
+The stock repurchase plan will expire when all of the available allotted funds under the stock repurchase plan are depleted.
+As of June 30, 2024 September 30, 2024, the amount available for repurchase under the board approved plan is \$544.1 million \$524.1 million.
 We have funded and intend to fund the repurchases through available cash resources.
 The stock repurchase program authorizes us to purchase our common stock on the open market or in privately negotiated transactions periodically in a manner that complies with applicable U.S. securities laws.
 The number of shares purchased and the timing of the purchases has depended and will depend on several factors, including share price, cash required for business plans, trading volume and other conditions.
 As part of our share repurchase program, we maintain a repurchase plan in accordance with Rule 10b5-1 promulgated under the Securities Exchange Act of 1934, as amended.
-During the three months ended March 31, 2024 June 30, 2024, no shares were repurchased under the Rule 10b5-1 plan.
+During the three months ended June 30, 2024 September 30, 2024, no shares were repurchased under the Rule 10b5-1 plan.
 Future repurchases may be made as open market or privately negotiated transactions as described above.
 We have no obligation to repurchase stock under this program and may suspend or terminate the repurchase program at any time.